vladdic/Ionic-app/README.md

 ### Display Cards Dynamically

-Adjust the number of displayed cards dynamically in the [CardList.vue](#) component based on the provided argument (from 1 to 5).
+Adjust the number of displayed cards dynamically in the [MainPage.vue](#) component based on the provided argument (from 1 to 5).
 Modify the template section as follows:

 - const response = await store.fetchProductsByCategoryId(#); // Adjust the initial count based on your requirement